 - The stairs can offer an easy and handy method of exercise and help maintain your bone density.
 Always ask your doctor if it is safe for you to go up and down the stairs. - Build up slowly with this exercise. - Hold your head high, chin in, shoulder blades slightly pinched together.
-This is the same position as the standing position. - Point your feet straight ahead, not to one side. - Face your knees forward and keep them slightly bent. - Line your feet up under the same-sided hip.
-Keep your feet a few inches apart. - Hold on to the rail while going down for your safety. \ If you are steady on your feet, try to avoid holding on to the rail.
-Use your leg muscles to go up each step and avoid pulling yourself up by using the railing. - Pull your belly button in with your stomach muscles to help strengthen your core muscles. - Be careful going downstairs to avoid falling.
+This is the same position as the standing position. - Point your feet straight ahead, not rotated out or in. - Face your knees forward. - Line your feet up about shoulder-width apart. - Hold on to the rail for your safety, if you are steady. - If you are steady on your feet, try to avoid holding on to the rail.
+Use your leg muscles to go up each step and avoid pulling yourself up by using the railing. - Pull your belly button in with your stomach muscles to help strengthen your core muscles. - Be careful going down stairs to avoid falling.